-Poppy seeds are visually striking and can offer a nutty flavor along with a crunchy texture to enhance dishes as diverse as curries and lemon poppy seed muffins.
-They are a common ingredient in both European and Indian recipes.
-If you regularly cook dishes from either of those cultures, you may want to keep some on hand.
-If you are out of poppy seeds or are worried about passing a drug test, try one of the substitutes below.
+Poppy seeds are visually striking and can offer a nutty flavor along with a crunchy texture to enhance all sorts of dishes, from curries and stir-fries to lemon poppy seed muffins and bagels.
+They are especially common ingredient in both European and Indian recipes.
+If you are out of poppy seeds, try one of the replacements below.

 Use sesame seeds as a 1:1 substitute for poppy seeds in any application.

 Chia seeds are known for their health benefits, but also look and taste similar enough to poppy seeds to make a good substitute.
 They are small, dark-colored and dense like poppy seeds and also provide a crunch.
 They work well in dry applications like muffins and on the surfaces of breads.

 Note that chia seeds will absorb liquids and expand due to their fiber content.
 They will form a gel that you can use as a binder or egg substitute, but this may not be what you want from a poppy seed substitute.
 They are more likely to deliver a chewy texture rather than a crunchy one in moist dishes.
 You may want to reserve this poppy seed substitute for dishes with little or no moisture.

 Use the same amount of chia seeds that your recipe requires for poppy seeds.

 Nigella seeds come from a flowering plant in the buttercup family and look very much like poppy seeds in that they are small and blue-black in color.
 Mostly limited to Indian cuisine, these seeds taste like a combination of onion and poppy seeds.
 The flavor is ideal for savory applications like Indian curries and dals.
 It is often used as a topping for breads like Indian naan as well.
 In addition, nigella seeds can be used as a substitute for the caraway seeds in rye bread.